 Copper is a metal that has very high thermal and electrical conductivity.
 For this reason, induction coils are made from copper.

 Let’s see how the “right-hand rule” is used in induction brazing.
 Please look at the drawing in Figure 3, which shows the cross-section of a single induction coil with four (4) loops.
 The coil is made from hollow copper tubing through which water flows to keep the tubing cool.
 When the induction equipment is powered-up for brazing, electrical current is sent to the induction-coil, which, in turn, generates an electromagnetic field around the coil loops.
-For the electromagnetic field shown in the Fig. 3 drawing, the electricity is flowing toward us on the left side of each coil loop in the illustration, and, as it continues to move around each loop, would then be heading away from us on the right side of each loop in that diagram.
+For the electromagnetic field shown in Fig. 3 drawing, the electricity is flowing toward us on the left side of each coil loop in the illustration, and, as it continues to move around each loop, would then be heading away from us on the right side of each loop in that diagram.
 Notice the heavy concentration of the electromagnetic flux-field in the center of the coil that results from this.
 Try to picture this by moving your right hand (with your thumb pointing in the direction of the current flow) around each loop as it curves from the left side to the right side, and you can easily see this.

 How does induction heating really work?

 In actual practice, if a steel bar were placed in the center of the coil, as shown in Fig. 1, the electromagnetic field around the copper tubing will cause (“induce”) a reaction in the steel bar.
-Using a very simplistic approach to this (in order to help the reader more easily understand the basic principles of induction heating/brazing), it’s as if the electromagnetic field around the copper tubing forces the magnetic domains in the steel bar to try to line up with (conform to the polarity of) the lines of the electro-magnetic field in that region of the bar.
+Using a very simplistic approach to this (in order to help the reader more easily understand the basic principles of induction heating/brazing), it’s as if the electromagnetic field around the copper tubing forces the magnetic domains in the steel bar to try to line up with (conform to the polarity of) the lines of the electromagnetic field in that region of the bar.

 Now, what will happen when the electrical current flowing through the copper coils is suddenly reversed?
 The magnetic domains in the steel, so to speak, must now re-orient themselves in the opposite direction in order to be properly aligned with the polarity of that reversed electro-magnetic field.
-And then, once that occurs, if the electrical current is then reversed again the magnetic domains in the steel will again have to try to re-orient themselves in the direction of the changed field, etc. As this happens, friction is being developed in the steel.
+And then, once that occurs, if the electrical current is then reversed again the magnetic domains in the steel will again have to try to re-orient themselves in the direction of the changing field, etc. As this happens, friction is being developed in the steel.
 A way to picture this is to slowly rub the palms of your hand together, back and forth.
 Then, as you increase the frequency of the rubbing back and forth, notice how your palms get warmer as you generate increased friction between the palms.

-In a similar fashion, in induction heating/brazing, the direct-current flow of electricity is alternated at increased frequency to generate more and more friction in the metal.
+In a similar fashion, in induction heating/brazing, the direct-current flow of electricity is alternated at an increased frequency to generate more and more friction in the metal.
 This so-called “alternating direct-current” doesn’t just reverse direction a few times per second, but instead does it many thousands of time per second, which can generate huge amounts of heat inside the steel bar due to the induced friction.
 Obviously, the ability of a metal to resist or conduct heat (caused by this friction) is an important consideration in deciding if induction heating/brazing is viable for your specific application needs.
 The poorer the metal’s conduction, the greater the friction that can be generated in that metal by inductive heating.
 Thus, steel will heat up much faster than copper or aluminum, since steel is a very poor conductor of thermal energy, whereas both copper and aluminum are excellent conductors of heat.
 It would take huge amounts of energy to be able to create enough friction in copper and aluminum parts to be able to braze them via induction-heating.

 Induction Brazing Variables